Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

     - Anyone can take turns!
     - A player can overwrite a spot that has already been taken
-    - A player may take many turns in a row, now alternating enforcement
+    - A player may take many turns in a row, alternating must be enforced

     Let's tackle these problems first!

 .. important::

     - `Tic-Tac-Toe Part 2 of 2 Video Tutorial <https://drive.google.com/open?id=1tdJkcqsobL0_6-zJ5qEBHj9uscMTB9pJ>`_
     - `Video Tutorial [8-12] <https://drive.google.com/open?id=14PaxvZFIKm5EfscBF6OeMzsn3c5HwuFr>`_

-8. Require that only player1 or player 2 may take turns, line 27
+8. Require that only player 1 or player 2 may take turns, line 27
 --------------------------

 ::